lowrycode/table-tennis-league/README.md

 Clubs without any approved information were appearing on the homepage

 **Cause:**
-The line for appending to club_dicts was under-indented and therefore out of the if block.
+The line for appending to club_dicts was under-indented and therefore outside of the if block.

 ```python
 if club.approved_club_infos: